Azure-Samples/video-analyzer-csharp/src/cloud-video-processing/capture-from-rtsp-camera/README.md

 ### Setup

 - Open your local clone of this git repository in Visual Studio Code.
-- Go to `src\cloud-video-processing\ingest-from-rtsp-camera\Program.cs` and provide values for the following variables:
+- Go to `src\cloud-video-processing\capture-from-rtsp-camera\Program.cs` and provide values for the following variables:

 | Variable       | Description                                |
 |----------------------|--------------------------------------------|